esha/Eventi/README.md

 * A featureful event platform that's easy to use and to extend.
 * A declarative syntax for creating and handling rich, informative events.
 * DOM and object support
-* Handling for complex event types (combos, sequences, singletons, etc).
+* Handling for complex event types (combos, async sequences, singletons, etc).
 * Robust, error tolerant listener execution
+* Support for best-practices like "signals" and declarative event mapping
 * Lots of solid, maintainable test code
-* Eye-catching visual demo
+* Impressive visual and/or interactive demo (ideas, anyone?)
-* Three versions (tall, grande, venti): tall is frame/core/fire/on, grande adds declare/singleton/off, venti adds until/combo/key
+* Three versions (tall, grande, venti): tall is frame/core/fire/on, grande adds declare/singleton/signal, venti adds off/until/combo/key
-* Venti will be the default version to encourage feature use and dev.
+* Venti will be the default version to encourage feature use/development.

 ## Code Plans